-Our new investment attraction approach will pursue opportunities through the execution of strategic and proactive investment attraction to achieve economic development objectives.
+Our new investment attraction approach will pursue opportunities through the execution of strategic and proactive investment attraction activity to achieve economic development objectives in priority sectors.

-Aligned with the need for greater investment attraction, we need to be able to improve the ability for small businesses to access capital they need to launch their operations.
+Aligned with the need for greater investment attraction, we need to be able to improve the ability for small businesses to access the capital they need to launch their operations.

-To help fulfill this gap, we are partnering with the credit unions in Newfoundland and Labrador to develop a pilot initiative for a small business loan guarantee program.
-The partnership would see government provide guarantees, to a certain amount, for term loans, working capital, and lines of credit issued by the credit unions to grow and expand businesses.
+To help fill this gap, we are partnering with credit unions in Newfoundland and Labrador to develop a pilot initiative for a small business loan guarantee program.
+The partnership would see government provide guarantees, to a certain amount, for term loans, working capital, and lines of credit issued by credit unions to grow and expand businesses.